r-surrected/division-database/README.md

 Data generation and data presentation are intentionally separated.

-A scheduled Python backend runs offline once per day at 12:00 PM Eastern Standard Time, captures the current state of relevant Roblox groups, compares it against the previous snapshot, and derives change events.
-The resulting snapshots and events are exported as JSON and pushed to this repository.
+The backend is a python script that calls the Roblox API for current group status, figures out the changes that have happened, exports everything to json, and pushes to this repo.

 The web viewer is fully static and read-only.
 It does not fetch live data and performs no writes.
+All of the backend is done with an python script I run on a personal headless server.

 ```mermaid
 flowchart TD